This post may contain affiliate links, view our disclosure policy.

 Next, if you’re looking for live music, opera, and musical performances, attend an event at the Whitefish Performing Arts Center!

-Last, while in the neighborhood of the performing arts center, stop into the Sunti World Art Gallery which is also located on Spokane Avenue.
+While in the neighborhood of the performing arts center, stop into the Sunti World Art Gallery; it’s also conveniently located on Spokane Avenue.

-The world art gallery features award-winning paintings, sculptures, wood carvings, and Turkish rugs – along with a sweet cafe and coffee shop.
+The world art gallery features award-winning paintings, sculptures, wood carvings, and Turkish rugs.
+You’ll even find a sweet cafe and coffee shop.

 Front of Grouse Mountain Lodge